Guided tours and package for groups

 You need to fill in everything marked with *.

-Castle package with visit to Salsta Castle
+Castle package with visit to Salsta Manor

 Skokloster Castle and Salsta have shared a common history since the mid-18th century.
 Since 1756, Skokloster has held the Bielke armoury and Carl Gustaf Bielkes’ library, which at one time was Sweden’s largest private library.
 There is a large amount of art here that was originally at Salsta - including portraits of Nils Bielke’s 12 horses.